MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

 Sessions, modules, and nested prompts are self-contained environments, but they are not child scopes of the global scope in the session.

+#### Sessions

-- Sessions: A session is an environment in which PowerShell runs.
+A session is an environment in which PowerShell runs.
 When you create a session on a remote computer, PowerShell establishes a persistent connection to the remote computer.
 The persistent connection lets you use the session for multiple related commands.

-  Because a session is a contained environment, it has its own scope, but a session is not a child scope of the session in which is was created.
+Because a session is a contained environment, it has its own scope, but a session is not a child scope of the session in which it was created.
 The session starts with its own global scope.
 This scope is independent of the global scope of the session.
 You can create child scopes in the session.
 For example, you can run a script to create a child scope in a session.

+#### Modules

-- Modules: You can use a PowerShell module to share and deliver PowerShell tools.
+You can use a PowerShell module to share and deliver PowerShell tools.
 A module is a unit that can contain cmdlets, scripts, functions, variables, aliases, and other useful items.
 Unless explicitly defined, the items in a module are not accessible outside the module.
 Therefore, you can add the module to your session and use the public items without worrying that the other items might override the cmdlets, scripts, functions, and other items in your session.

 The privacy of a module behaves like a scope, but adding a module to a session does not change the scope.
 And, the module does not have its own scope, although the scripts in the module, like all PowerShell scripts, do have their own scope.

+#### Nested Prompts

-- Nested Prompts: Similarly, nested prompts do not have their own scope.
+Similarly, nested prompts do not have their own scope.
 When you enter a nested prompt, the nested prompt is a subset of the environment.
 But, you remain within the local scope.

 Scripts do have their own scope.
 If you are debugging a script, and you reach a breakpoint in the script, you enter the script scope.

+#### Private Option

-- Private Option: Aliases and variables have an Option property that can take a value of Private.
+Aliases and variables have an Option property that can take a value of Private.
 Items that have the Private option can be viewed and changed in the scope in which they are created, but they cannot be viewed or changed outside that scope.

 For example, if you create a variable that has a private option in the global scope and then run a script, `Get-Variable` commands in the script do not display the private variable.
-This occurs even if you use the global scope modifier.
+Using the global scope modifier in this instance does not display the private variable.

 You can use the Option parameter of the `New-Variable`, `Set-Variable`, `New-Alias`, and `Set-Alias` cmdlets to set the value of the Option property to Private.

+#### Visibility

-- Visibility: The Visibility property of a variable or alias determines whether you can see the item outside the container, such as a module, in which it was created.
+The Visibility property of a variable or alias determines whether you can see the item outside the container, in which it was created.
+A container could be a module, script, or snap-in.
 Visibility is designed for containers in the same way that the Private value of the Option property is designed for scopes.

 The Visibility property takes the Public and Private values.
 Items that have private visibility can be viewed and changed only in the container in which they were created.
 If the container is added or imported, the items that have private visibility cannot be viewed or changed.

 Because Visibility is designed for containers, it works differently in a scope.

-If you create an item that has private visibility in the global scope, you cannot view or change the item in any scope.
-If you try to view or change the value of a variable that has private visibility, PowerShell returns an error message.
+- If you create an item that has private visibility in the global scope, you cannot view or change the item in any scope.
+- If you try to view or change the value of a variable that has private visibility, PowerShell returns an error message.

 You can use the `New-Variable` and `Set-Variable` cmdlets to create a variable that has private visibility.

-## EXAMPLES
+## Examples

 ### Example 1: Change a Variable Value Only in a Script